StrongHearts Selects Minneapolis–Saint Paul Metro Region As New Home

 The move will take place in the winter of 2018.
 More details will be announced as the move date draws closer.
 Established in March 2017, the StrongHearts Native Helpline (1-844-7NATIVE) is a culturally-appropriate, anonymous, confidential and no-cost service that is the first national helpline created specifically to support Native Americans impacted by domestic violence and dating violence.

-By dialing 1-844-7NATIVE (1-844-762-8483) Monday through Friday from 9 a.m. to 5:30 p.m.
-CST, callers can connect one-on-one with knowledgeable StrongHearts advocates who can provide lifesaving tools and immediate support to enable survivors to find safety and live lives free of abuse.
-After hours calls have the option to connect with the National Domestic Violence Hotline (1−800-799-7233) or call back the next business day.
+By dialing 1-844-7NATIVE (1-844-762-8483), 7 a.m. to 10 p.m.
+CST, seven days a week, callers can connect one-on-one with knowledgeable StrongHearts advocates who can provide lifesaving tools and immediate support to enable survivors to find safety and live lives free of abuse.
+After hours callers may connect with the National Domestic Violence Hotline (1−800-799-7233) by selecting option 1.

 The StrongHearts Team is Hiring